short-number/short-number.github.io/docs/versions/4.x/contribute.md

 - `8 => [2, 'm']`: The number `44,000,000` has `8` digits, we take `2` digit from the beginning of the number and add the suffix `m` to it.
 Result is `44m`.
 - `12 => [3, 'b']`: The number `999,000,000,000` has `12` digits, we take `3` digit from the beginning of the number and add the suffix `b` to it.
 Result is `999b`.

 This method of defining suffixes is super flexible and can be used for any language.
 But, you can do even more with `AbbreviationSet`.
-Let's take a look at the more advanced example with Chinese language in the [next section](#abbreviation-rewrites).
+Let's take a look at the more advanced example with Chinese language in the [next section](#abbreviation-overwrites).

-## Abbreviation Rewrites
+## Abbreviation Overwrites
-One of the coolest abilities of `AbbreviationSet` is the ability to define `rewrites`.
-Rewrites will be applied for the final output when the result is ready to be displayed.
+One of the coolest abilities of `AbbreviationSet` is the ability to define `overwrites`.
+Overwrites will be applied for the final output when the result is ready to be displayed.

 ```php
 return new AbbreviationSet(